james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 Now, the future.

-The Open Source .NET landscape has changed recently with largely adopted packages opting to move towards a commercial license for future updates, with prior releases keeping their OSS license but receiving no future support.
-I fully back developers being paid for their work, and when large companies make money from free labour it's only fair that they get a piece of the pie.
+The Open Source .NET landscape has changed recently with largely adopted packages opting to move towards a commercial license for future updates, with prior releases keeping their OSS license but receiving no further support.

-This makes introducing new open source dependencies into your workflow a little more risky, or at least more people are now aware of the risk.
+I fully back developers being paid for their work, and when large companies make money from their free labour it's only fair that they get a piece of the pie too.
+However this makes introducing new open source dependencies into your workflow a little more risky, or at least more people are now aware of the risk.

 That said, Azure Key Vault is not an ever changing product (and by proxy the Emulator); by design the functionality rarely changes to ensure that no security regressions creep in.
-The Emulator will continue to receive bug fixes, API updates (if available) and general maintenance work but it is *stable* and will not demand 1000s of hours of continued free labour.
+The Emulator will continue to receive bug fixes, API updates (if available) and general maintenance work but it is *stable* and will not demand 1000s of hours of continued work.
 It will never be commercialised (I'd be sued into an early grave if I tried anyway) and with the [prospect of .NET Foundation membership on the horizon](https://github.com/dotnet-foundation/projects/issues/441) my own personal bus factor decreases too.

 If you make use of the Azure Key Vault Emulator please be sure to ⭐ the [repository](https://github.com/james-gould/azure-keyvault-emulator) as it's one of many metrics that the .NET Foundation uses to validate project membership applications.